Chinatown (1974) Polanski’s Noir Masterpiece A+

 Chinatown

-Jack Nicholson (arguably Hollywood’s most outstanding actor) gives his most memorable performance here as J. J. “Jake” Gittes, a private investigator who gets in way over his head when he starts to investigate the business dealings of water baron Noah Cross (a brilliant John Huston) and may, inadvertently, be responsible for the death of the woman he loves, the film’s femme fatale Evelyn Mulwray, magnificently played by Faye Dunaway.
+Jack Nicholson (arguably Hollywood’s greatest actor) gives his most memorable performance here as J. J. “Jake” Gittes, a private investigator who gets in way over his head when he begins to stick his nose in the business dealings of water baron Noah Cross (a brilliant John Huston) and may, inadvertently, be responsible for the death of the woman he loves, the film’s femme fatale Evelyn Mulwray, magnificently played by Faye Dunaway.

-As if this wasn’t enough, the film is bathed in the notes of the most excellent movie score ever written – Jerry Goldsmith’s haunting trumpet-based masterpiece.
+As if this wasn’t enough, the film is bathed in the notes of one of the most haunting movie scores ever written – Jerry Goldsmith’s trumpet-based masterpiece.

 Nominated for 11 Oscars.